Dodgers vs. Marlins Probable Starting Pitching - August 19

 Dodgers vs. Marlins Probable Starting Pitchers Today - August 19

-The Los Angeles Dodgers (74-47) host the Miami Marlins (64-59) at 3:00 PM ET on Saturday, a game featuring two of MLB's most consistent hitters.
-Freddie Freeman has an average of .338 (second in league) for the Dodgers, and Luis Arraez is first at .361 for the Marlins.
+The Los Angeles Dodgers clash with the Miami Marlins (64-60) at 9:10 PM ET on Saturday, including a matchup of two of MLB's most consistent batters.
+Freddie Freeman is at .337 (second in league) for the Dodgers, and Luis Arraez is first at .360 for the Marlins.

-The Dodgers will give the nod to Bobby Miller (7-2) against the Marlins and Eury Perez (5-4).
+The Dodgers will call on Julio Urias (10-6) versus the Marlins and Braxton Garrett (7-3).

 Bet Now: Get the latest odds for this matchup and pitcher props on BetMGM.
 New depositors can use bonus code "GNPLAY" for special offers!